Mirubrys/wild-series/README.md

 # wild-series
-13 - Symfony : Validation
+14 - Symfony : Doctrine relations “Many-To-Many”

 # Installation
 * Just clone this repository, if it is already done, launch a terminal inside the root folder and run `git checkout form`.